minimapletinytools/potatoforest/README.md

 tier:  1    1    2    3    4
 ```

+If there are multiple recipes that define different tiers for an item, the minimum is used.
+When there are circular item requirements, all items are flattened into the same tier by default.

 When rendered, each tier is rendered at a different vertical level denoted by a different color.
-If there are dependencies within the same tier, they will be offset into visual subtiers.
+If there are dependencies within the same tier, they will be offset into visual subtiers when possible.

 <TODO PHANTOM types, probably needs restrictions>
 If `PHANTOM` is set to `omit` or `pass`, the item will not show up in the renderer.
 Recipes that use phantom items will simply omit all connections to items sets to `omit` or inherit its recipe ingredients if it is set to `pass`.